Skip navigation

 When to Contact a Medical Professional

-Call your health care provider if you notice that your child has an exaggerated posture or a curve in the back.
-The condition should be evaluated to determine if thereĀ is a medical problem.
+Contact your health care provider if you notice that your child has an exaggerated posture or a curve in the back.
+Your provider must check to see if there is a medical problem.

 What to Expect at Your Office Visit